A Bankart lesion is an injury commonly associated with a dislocated shoulder.

 When an anterior shoulder dislocation occurs, the humeral head forcefully pushes against the anterior glenoid labrum at the front of the socket, tearing it.

-The team of orthopedic specialists at OrthoNeuro, located in Columbus, Ohio, is dedicated to helping you regain the functionality of your shoulder and get back to the activities you love.
+Our team of shoulder specialists at OrthoNeuro, located in Columbus, Ohio, is dedicated to helping you regain the functionality of your shoulder and get back to the activities you love.

 What Causes a Bankart Lesion/Tear?